GeyserMC/GeyserWebsite/wiki/other/geyserintegratedpack.md

 ---

 :::info
-Geyser includes the GeyserIntegratedPack (previously called "GeyserOptionalPack", so you do not need to add it manually.
+Geyser includes the GeyserIntegratedPack (previously called "GeyserOptionalPack"), you do not need to add it manually!
 See the "Migration" section for further details.
 :::